 Land management

 Ontario Parks supports the acquisition of land through sale or donation to enhance protection or park management.
 Adjacent lands with similar values, would be of highest priority.
 If lands are offered for sale or donation, Ontario Parks will evaluate how they contribute to park objectives.
 The acquisition of suitable properties would be subject to availability of financial and human resources.

+Dispositions for municipal or other government purposes will not generally be allowed unless they contribute to the park’s purpose, vision, objectives, or operations.
+Dispositions include easements, authorizations, sales, transfers, and removal (deregulation) of land from the park.
+Dispositions for non-government purposes will not occur (e.g. for private or commercial purposes).

+Water Management

+There are no water treatment facilities as the park is connected to Wallacetown’s water distribution services.
+The park has two sets of vault privies and a septic system which serves the carriage house.
+A future connection to municipal sewer infrastructure may be considered if feasible and practical.

-Shoreline bluffs
+Shoreline bluffs and landform management

+Landforms within the park will be managed for maintenance of natural processes and function, protection of significant cultural, natural, and recreational features, and visitor safety.

+John E. Pearce Provincial Park is one of the few public protected areas between Port Stanley and Port Glasgow that contain Lake Erie shoreline bluffs, making this is a regionally significant park feature.
 The erosion of the bluffs will be left to continue through its natural process.
 Barrier fencing and warning signs along the bluff will be maintained for public safety and bluff protection.
 As erosion continues the fence will be moved inland with appropriate grassed areas maintained for picnicking.

+Collecting

+Collecting or removing natural heritage items, cultural items or artifacts is not permitted unless authorized by the park superintendent.
+Other relevant collector authorizations or permits may also be required.

 Science and research

 Ontario Parks may carry out inventories and monitoring to inform park management decisions.
 Scientific research by qualified individuals, which contributes to knowledge of natural and cultural values and to the management of the natural landscape, will be encouraged.
 Any external party who wishes to carry out research in John E. Pearce Provincial Park must obtain a research authorization letter from the park superintendent.
 Researchers may also need to obtain additional permits or approvals (e.g. ESA permits).
+Temporary facilities in support of approved research and monitoring activities may be permitted in Access and Historical Zones.

 Recreation management policies

-Hunting and trapping Sport hunting and commercial trapping are not permitted in the park.

-Fishing

-There are no fishing opportunities in the park.
+Hunting, trapping, fishing, harvesting and agriculture

+The following activities are not permitted:

+sport hunting

+fur harvesting (e.g. trapping or trap lines)

+sport and commercial fishing, including commercial baitfish harvesting

+vegetation harvesting (e.g. picking mushrooms, berries, fiddleheads)

+agricultural practices, unless undertaken for the purposes of educational or interpretive programs to highlight historical agricultural techniques

 Motorized vehicles

-Snowmobiles and all-terrain vehicles are prohibited.
+Use of motorized vehicles (e.g. passenger vehicles, motorcycles, gas or electric motor/power assisted bicycles) by park visitors is only permitted in parking areas in the access zone.

+Park staff, emergency personnel or other persons with written authorization from the park superintendent may operate motorized vehicles, ATVs, or other off-road vehicles for operational, enforcement, emergency response, research, or resource management purposes.
+Snowmobiles are prohibited.

 Hiking, picnicking, and bird watching